 ‘My degree has taken me to one of the world’s leading names in computer gaming’

 “I spent a great deal of time researching universities that specialised in games-related courses, specifically 3D modelling and art.
-I had friends that attended Staffordshire University and they highly recommended I take a look at the curriculum.
+I had friends that attended University of Staffordshire and they highly recommended I take a look at the curriculum.
 I read the module descriptions and was sold on the BSc Games Design Degree.
 I applied for an interview, booked the flight and did my best to convince the course leader that I would be a hard-working student.

 “I knew which university and course I wanted.
-I was laser-focused on this and had only applied for Staffordshire University, so failure wasn’t an option.
+I was laser-focused on this and had only applied for University of Staffordshire, so failure wasn’t an option.
 To my delight, I received the call a week later saying I had been accepted on to the course.
 The Game Design Degree had a good combination of theory and practical modules that allowed me to gain knowledge and experience in new fields, thus allowing me to make further choices in my career path.
 I was able to establish key areas I enjoyed such as games engines and physics, and choose the more advanced modules for the next semester.”

 “At the age of 18, I got into the Massively Multiplayer Online (MMO) gaming scene and was given a chance to alpha/beta test a game that would later become one of the most popular sci-fi MMOs on the market.
 It was this experience, through dipping my toe in the waters of games testing and development that set my mind in motion: I would end up in the games industry no matter what it took.